stigmergic-org/localnode/README.md

 If content isn't loading:

-1. Ensure your IPFS gateway is running and accessible
+1. Check the console logs to see if LocalNode is using existing IPFS or managed instance
+2. If using managed IPFS, verify the managed instance started successfully (check logs)
+3. If you have an existing IPFS installation, ensure it's running on port 5001: `ipfs daemon`
-2. Check that the IPFS hash exists in your gateway
+4. Check that the IPFS hash exists and can be fetched

-3. Verify the IPFS gateway URL is correct
+For detailed IPFS troubleshooting, see [IPFS-INTEGRATION.md](IPFS-INTEGRATION.md).

 ## Development